spyoff/ctf-writeup/sharifctf-2016/forensic-150-pretty-raw/README.md

 ![alt text](https://github.com/spyoff/ctf-writeup/raw/master/sharifctf-2016/forensic-150-pretty-raw/png-extract.png "Look at the file dimension")

-1570 x 74 x 8 bit = 116,180 bytes
-Size of extracted png files is 53,833 bytes and size of pretty_raw files is 170,087 bytes, which left 116,254 on something.
+1570 x 74 x 8 bit = 116,180 bytes, Size of extracted png files is 53,833 bytes and size of pretty_raw files is 170,087 bytes, which left 116,254 on something.
 Cut the data in front of PNG header in a hex editor, and save it as other files.
 I use HxD for windows to simplify but you can use other tools such as xxd though.

 ![alt text](https://github.com/spyoff/ctf-writeup/raw/master/sharifctf-2016/forensic-150-pretty-raw/hexeditor-cut-file.png "Cutting the file through hex editor")